thautwarm/Redy/docs/MetaProgramming.rst

-This :code:`goto` is quite fast and safe, but you should only perform it somewhere actually matches the use case of :code:`goto` .
+This :code:`goto` is quite efficient and safe, but you should only perform it somewhere actually matches the use case of :code:`goto` .